tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When an attacker misses you with an odd roll, you inflict 5 ongoing fire damage on that enemy (champion: 10 ongoing; epic: 15 ongoing).

 **Quirk:** Always uncomfortably chilly, even in the hottest conditions.

 ---

+#### Fortification of the Absent

+This shield features intertwined white and green dragons on the front.
+Gain a +2 bonus to all defenses against attacks from undead and fey, and a +2 bonus to saves against effects caused by these creatures (+4 against undead elves).
+These bonuses stack with other magic items.

+**Quirk:** Hates imprisonment.

+---